 Then in March 1917 another revolution broke out.
 This time the Tsar abdicated.
-The Estonians clamoured for independence.
+The Estonians clamored for independence.
 The Russians were not willing to grant complete independence but they were willing to grant some autonomy.
 In March 1917 the Russian parliament agreed to it and in July 1917 an Estonian parliament met.
-However in November 1917 the Communists seized power in Moscow.
+However, in November 1917, the Communists seized power in Moscow.
 They were not willing to let the Estonians have even limited autonomy and they set up a Communist administration in the country.

-The Germans surrendered to the western allies on 11 November 1917 and the Russians invaded Estonia.
+The Germans surrendered to the western allies on 11 November 1918 and the Russians invaded Estonia.
 They soon captured most of the country.
-However in January 1919 the Estonians fought back under General Laidoner and by 24 February 1919 and Russians were driven out of Estonia.
+However in January 1919 the Estonians fought back under General Laidoner and by 24 February 1919 the Russians were driven out of Estonia.

-However in the late 1980s the Communist tyranny began to unravel.
+However in the late 1980s Communism began to unravel.
 The Soviet leader, Gorbachev, introduced policies of glasnost (openness) and perestroika (reconstruction).
-Once again the Estonians began to clamour for independence.
+Once again the Estonians began to clamor for independence.
 In November 1988 the Supreme Soviet (a kind of parliament) in Estonia declared that Soviet laws would only apply in Estonia if it agreed to them.
-Also in 1988 Estonia was given some economic autonomy.
+Also in 1988, Estonia was given some economic autonomy.

 Events then moved quickly.
-In March 1991 most of the population of Estonia voted in favour of independence in a referendum.
+In March 1991 most of the population of Estonia voted in favor of independence in a referendum.
 Then on 19 August 1991 hardliner Communists in Moscow attempted a coup.
 On 20 August Estonia declared its independence.
-The coup was defeated and Russia recognised Estonian independence on 6 September 1991.
+The coup was defeated and Russia recognized Estonian independence on 6 September 1991.

 Communism was then dismantled in Estonia and replaced with a market economy.
 Today Estonia is a small but prosperous country.